 Due to the circumstances and testing difficulties surrounding the COVID-19 pandemic, NCHEC has received permission by our accrediting body NCCA to make available to our candidates Live Remote Proctoring (LRP) as a testing option for candidates.
 NCHEC intends to continue to offer our examinations to candidates via live remote proctoring provided that the accrediting body, NCCA, continues to approve this alternative testing modality.

 Live Remote Proctoring Overview

-Live Remote Proctoring through Prometric's remote assessment platform, known as ProProctor, gives candidates 24/7 access, allowing them to test from home with an internet enabled location, where they must provide a computer with a camera, microphone, and an internet connection.
-It is an easy to use platform, and allows the same standard security procedures as implemented in Prometric's global test center network.
-ProProctor is both Windows and MacOS compatible.
-ProProctor includes:
+Live Remote Proctoring through PSI's remote assessment platform, known as PSI Bridge, gives candidates 24/7 access, allowing them to test from home with an internet-enabled location, where they must provide a computer with Google Chrome, a camera, microphone, and an internet connection.
+It is an easy-to-use platform, and allows the same standard security procedures as implemented in PSI's global test center network.
+PSI Bridge is both Windows and macOS compatible.
+PSI includes:

 - 100% live-monitoring

 CLICK HERE to review the PSI Guide Online Proctoring to learn more about Online Proctoring and the regulations regarding your testing environment.

 Technology Requirements for LRP

 Candidates interested in testing using the LRP platform must first perform a technology and environment check, using PSI's utility tool called the Online Proctoring System Check.
 This tool provides verification that the test taker meets the minimum specifications of: